Winds-AI/Frontend-development-MCP-tools-public/docs/each-tool-explained/navigateBrowserTab.md

    - URL must include protocol (http:// or https://)
    - URL must be accessible from the browser

-4. **Tab Accessibility**
+4. **Tab Context**
-   - Target tab must be accessible by the Chrome extension
-   - Tab must not be in a restricted state (e.g., chrome:// URLs)
+   - The active DevTools-inspected tab is used implicitly.
+If unavailable, navigation may fail.

 ### Permissions Required

 The Chrome extension requires these permissions (already included):

-- `"tabs"` - For tab manipulation
+- "tabs" - For tab manipulation
-- `"activeTab"` - For accessing the current tab
+- "activeTab" - For accessing the current tab
-- `"<all_urls>"` - For navigating to any URL
+- "<all_urls>" - For navigating to any URL

 ## Best Practices